brandonjgeo/ArcGIS-Pro-Python-Tools/README.md

 This folder contains various toolboxes for working with feature data in ArcGIS Pro.

-**NOTE**

-The main testing repository for this package is *numpy_geometry* on the main landing page.

-I move finished materials here when I have completed updates or additions to it.

 ----

 ### [**Free tools**](/Free_Tools/README.md)

 Free tools are sample tools that use numpy and arcpy to implement tools that normally require a Standard or Advanced ArcGIS Pro license.
-It should be noted, that in some cases, the implementation is partial because either a full implementation couldn't be done or I didn't feel like it.
+It should be noted, that in some cases, the implementation is partial because either a full implementation couldn't be done or was not attempted.

-In any event, the principles of the tools should be available at the Basic license level... like Split Layer by Attribute ... which took about 15 years to do so.

-The script can be examined for details in thes old links as well.

  - [Frequency and Statistics](https://community.esri.com/t5/python-blog/free-advanced-tools-frequency-and-statistics/ba-p/902835)
  - [Feature extent to poly features](https://community.esri.com/t5/python-blog/free-advanced-tools-feature-extent-to-poly-features/ba-p/893420)